Teen Driver Safety Devices

 November 9, 2010

 No matter what rules or boundaries a parent may set for their teen driver, once that teen is out of sight, the parent has to rely on trust and faith that the teen will obey those rules.
 However teens are teens and a multitude of outside influences can act on them to prevent their adherence to the rules.
-Fortunately, there are new technologies available that can allow a parent to monitor their teen’s driving habits and whereabouts at all times.
+Fortunately, there are new technologies and driver safety devices available that can allow a parent to monitor their teen’s driving habits and whereabouts at all times.

 Here are a few of the existing technologies that help give parents peace of mind: